Terry Reid: 2000s–2025

 Superlungs, a feature-length documentary based on Reid's life and music career, began development in 2015 with music writer Richard Frias attached as director.
-However, it faced issues during its development as Reid became frustrated with the project's direction; Frias believed that their disputes over the film were exacerbated by issues with alcohol that Reid faced at the time.
+However, the project faced difficulties during development as Reid became frustrated with its direction.
+Frias believed that he and Reid's disputes over the film were exacerbated by Reid's struggles with alcohol at the time.
 It was reported to still be in development as of October 2017, but has never fully released, as of 2025.
 (Note: Some sources have erroneously reported that the Superlungs documentary released in 2015 or 2016, or that production only began in 2020.
 A promotional clip to help bolster fundraising for the documentary's production was released in 2015, but Reid was apparently dissatisfied with this trailer, as reported by The Washington Post in April 2016.)

 Reid continued to perform in his later years and appeared on stage in 2019 for Africa Express: The Circus, a concert coordinated by Damon Albarn.
 He played his final live show at The Half Moon in Putney, London, on 7 October 2024, with his band at the time, including Dzal Martin on guitar, Jennifer Maidman on bass, Chris Hillman on pedal steel, and Paul Jones on drums.

-By June 2025 he was suffering from cancer and had to cancel a 2025 tour because of "medical issues" arising from his treatment.
+By June 2025, he was suffering from cancer and had to cancel a 2025 tour because of medical issues arising from his treatment.